tsugg/Sticky-Notes/README.md

 I took about 20 images of different colored sticky notes on a white wall.
 Each image had anywhere between 5 and 15 sticky notes.

 I decided to use ImageAI's custom object detection API, since this was a pretty quick challenge.
 I didn't want to get stuck in hours of training custom CNNs.
+ImageAI uses a YOLOv3 architecture.
+I trained for 100 epochs with scores topping off at 1.0 after 50 epochs.
 The documentation can be found here : https://imageai.readthedocs.io/en/latest/customdetection/

 This was my first attempt at using OCR, so I wasn't quite sure which API to use.
 I went with keras-ocr since I am comfortable using that framework.
 If you have any advice on other algorithms to use please let me know.